This page was contributed by a member of the AMP community

 This approach could be desired, for example, if the user is intended to manage several instances, or if you want the user to be able to do other things at the ADS level (such as upgrade or restart instances).

-At the ADS level, at a minimum you need to allow the role to ‘manage’ the Minecraft instance - you can find this under the All Instances list.
+At the ADS level, at a minimum you need to allow the role to ‘manage’ both the ADS instance and the Minecraft instance - you can find these under the All Instances list.

 Then, at the Minecraft instance level, give the role the other desired permissions.
 Do this by ‘managing’ the Minecraft instance as an admin, and then setting the role permissions in the Configuration menu that appears in that instance’s web panel.